-A family of FSCs called "NOST channels" was introduced, and their feedback capacities were derived as single-letter formulas under a connectivity condition in two scenarios: with and without CSI availability at the encoder.
-These formulas were shown to be computable by formulating them as concave optimization problems, furthermore, it was also demonstrated that they generalize known capacity characterizations from the literature.
-Utilizing the fact that for both scenarios the optimal channel output process is a first-order Markov process, a sufficient condition under which both formulas are equal was provided.
-The noisy-POST$(\alpha,\eta)$ channel, which is a generalization of the POST($\alpha$) channel to a NOST channel, was introduced and demonstrated to satisfy this condition, i.e., CSI available at the encoder does not increase its feedback capacity.
+A family of FSCs called \emph{NOST channels} is introduced, and their feedback capacities is derived as single-letter formulas under a connectivity condition in two scenarios: with and without CSI availability at the encoder.
+These formulas are shown to be computable by formulating the capacity expressions as convex optimization.
+Furthermore, it is demonstrated via the noisy-POST channel that CSI at the encoder may not increase the feedback capacity.

-This work is part of the ongoing progress on the feedback capacity of FSCs.
-Despite the struggle of deriving the capacity and feedback capacity of particular families of FSCs, there is presently still no closed-form, computable formula for general FSCs, a goal that may be quite challenging. \appendices